macserv/ChromeIGStory/README.md

 You can see Suggested Stories if you go to the Explore feed.

 ### Why does the profile picture border not turn gray after I view a Story?
-Currently, Chrome IG Story does not mark the Story as being "seen", so all new content will remain new if you view it with this extension.
+Currently, Web IG Story does not mark the Story as being "seen", so all new content will remain new if you view it with this extension.
 If you view that user's Story on your phone and refresh the page, the new content will be gray.

 ### Can I share an image/video from someone's Story?